couchbaselabs/docs-ng/content/couchbase-manual-2.1/installing-and-upgrading.markdown

 ### Mac OS X Installation

-Before you install, make sure you check the supported platforms, see [Supported Platforms](couchbase-manual-ready.html#couchbase-getting-started-prepare-platforms).Couchbase Server on Mac OS X is for development purposes only.
+Before you install, make sure you check the supported platforms, see [Supported Platforms](#couchbase-getting-started-prepare-platforms).Couchbase Server on Mac OS X is for development purposes only.
 The Mac OS X installation uses a Zip file which contains a standalone application that can be copied to the `Applications` folder or to any other location you choose.
 The installation location is not the same as the location of the Couchbase data files.

 Due to limitations within the Mac OS X operating system, the Mac OS X implementation is incompatible with other operating systems.
 It is not possible